Exact Hosting Master Service Agreement

 Terms of Service

 - Monthly Service Fees: Fees for service(s) ordered by the Customer shall begin on the date of the initial order.
 That date shall serve as the monthly anniversary date for all future billings including one time fees, upgrades, additional services, cancellations, and service credits.
 Fees are due in advance of the monthly service cycle and will be billed on the anniversary date of each month.
+Failure to pay may result in termination.

 - Upgrade Fees: Upgrades ordered on the billing anniversary date will be billed for a full month of service and will continue each month on the anniversary date.
 Upgrades ordered after the normal anniversary billing date will be prorated to the next anniversary date and billed as a one-time pro rata charge.
 Future charges will appear as full monthly fees added to your existing anniversary billing date.